 Easy to Use and Clean

-So, if this is something you would rather avoid, then choose a juicer with a big feed chute that requires little or no chopping of produce.
+So, if this is something you would rather avoid, choose a juicer with a big feed chute that requires little or no chopping of produce.
 Centrifugal juicers are definitely the best choice in this situation.

 Incorporating juicing into your lifestyle certainly has many benefits but initially, deciding between the different types of juicers can be confusing.